Radiated1cy/New-Origins/README.md

 - Difficulty - difficulty is scaled, the more you play and the further out you explore, the harder the mobs get.
 - Host Worlds - add friends in the multiplayer tab, and then open your world to friends.
+- Dragons - Tame dragons, become a dragon rider and fly them into battle.
 - Voice Chat - talk to people in game.
-- 4 Seasons - biome temperature changes every season.
 - Skill Tree - extensive skill tree with different paths to choose from.
 - Paths - chose from paths such as Beserker, spellblade, rogue, etc.
+- Day Cycle - days and nights are longer.
+(48 minutes and 24 minutes)
 - Teams - get friends in your guild and explore the world together.
+- Mobs - find new mobs and pets around the world.
+- Combat - enhanced combat for a more engaging experience.
+- Equipment - backpacks, longswords, and other weapons and items.
 - Temperature - ensure that you watch over your temperature and stay warm during winter.
 - Visual Enhancements - water effects, screen effects, particle effects.
-- Audio Enhancements - ambient sounds in biomes, reverb and echo's in large spaces, [custom soundtrack](https://modrinth.com/resourcepack/new-origins-soundtrack)
+- Audio Enhancements - ambient sounds in biomes, reverb and echo's in large spaces.
+- [Custom Soundtrack](https://modrinth.com/resourcepack/new-origins-soundtrack) - custom music that changes based on the situation.
 - Trade - setup shops and trade with villagers or other people.
-- Build - build incredible structures with the huge selection of new building blocks
+- Build - build incredible structures with the huge selection of new building blocks, including verticle slabs.
-- Technology - build bread farms with create, build planes to get around
+- Create Mod - build incredible technology with create.
 - Structures - explore many structures across the world, structures are spread out

 #